polkadot-evm/frontier/docs/optimization.md

 ![Average transaction processing time](./optimization/transaction-processing-time.jpg)

 In 2021, Hongbo Zhang published a benchmark of historical Ethereum block benchmarks[^zhang].
 The benchmark showed that the EVM engine normally spends around 70% of the time in **storage IO**, and 30% of the time in **VM**.
 This benchmark was echoed by many of the later works.
-For example, in 2024, Paradigm team released the `revmc` recompiler that in some cases archived more than 10x speed up in **VM execution**.
+For example, in 2024, Paradigm team released the `revmc` recompiler that in some cases achieved more than 10x speedup in **VM execution**.
 Yet, after integrating it into Reth and syncing historical Ethereum blocks, they found only "O(1-10%)" improvements because most workloads aren't compute-heavy (but rather IO-heavy).

 Even inside VM execution, the major bottleneck is still **storage IO**. `SLOAD` opcode itself alone takes around 30% of the time in **VM execution**.

 All things considered, this means that **storage IO relates to around 80% of the performance**, while VM execution only relates to a minor portion, around 20% of the performance.

-## Focuse on storage IO
+## Focus on storage IO

 We therefore recommend that optimization is focused on **storage IO**, rather than **VM execution**.
 Consider saving unnecessary storage access in runtime.
 If certain storage values are always accessed together, consider combining them into a single storage item.
 Integrate [NOMT](https://www.rob.tech/blog/introducing-nomt/).